90 days in prison for not thinking before acting

 “I remember an animal control officer with whom I sometimes worked with in West Chicago,” Hindi continued, “who gave his life trying to save a dog from a highway a couple decades ago.
 Dealing with speeding traffic is no game, but saving lives is a feeling that cannot be bought––it can only be achieved.”

-But the “high” of trying to effect a rescue without adequate forethought and safety precautions all too often results in cases like that of Danny Bampton, age 9, of St. Charles County, Missouri.
+But the “high” of trying to effect a rescue without adequate forethought and safety precautions all too often results in cases like that of Danny Bampton, age 9, of St. Charles County, Missouri, killed by a car on August 19, 2009.